gijit/gi/README.md

 Credits: some code here is dervied from the Go gc compiler and from Richard Musiol's excellent Gopherjs project.
-All three projects share the same 3-clause BSD license found in the LICENSE file.
+This project and those are licensed under the 3-clause BSD license found in the LICENSE file.